 - 2.0 cumulative GPA based on completion of 26 semester credits.
 A minimum of 12 credits must be completed at the University of Minnesota.

-- Science GPA of 2.5 or higher with at least three science GPA courses completed prior to application deadline.
-See below for science GPA policies.
+- Science GPA of 2.5 or higher with at least 3 Science GPA courses completed prior to application deadline.

 The science GPA will be calculated using grades from all attempts (original and repeats) at courses applicable to CBS major requirements as found in the most current University Catalog, with the following stipulations:

-- At least one science GPA course (three credits minimum) must be completed at the University of Minnesota.
+- Transfer courses that satisfy CBS major requirements will be included in the science GPA for admission.
+At least 1 science GPA course (3 credits minimum) must be completed at the University of Minnesota-Twin Cities campus.

-- AP/IB courses will not count towards the science GPA but may fulfill degree requirements.
+- AP/IB courses may fulfill major requirements, but will not count towards the science GPA for admission.